 The Mount Holly Animal Control Officer is Constable Paul Faenza.
 He handles all calls concerning domesticated and farm animals, including Animal Cruelty concerns.
-For more information or to make a report please call (802) 353-8347 or email pfaenza47@yahoo.com held on the second Tuesday of the month at 6:00 pm in the Town Office.
-Items to be included on the Agenda are due by Noon the Wednesday before the meeting.
+For more information or to make a report please call (802) 353-8347 or email pfaenza47@yahoo.com b.
+Other- There were no additional items.